We’ve all heard scary stories about what happens if you sleep in your contacts. In fact, there’s a recent report of someone going BLIND!

 Here are some notable reasons why extended wear contacts are better suited for sleep:

 - Their design is more porous and allows more oxygen to pass through the lens.

 - These lenses are thinner than daily-wear soft lenses.

-What To Do If You Accidentally Slept In Your Contacts?If you accidentally slept in your contacts, you may want to be careful with the way you handle the situation when you wake up.
-Asking your eye doctor about it and following their recommendations is always the best course of action.
+If you accidentally fall asleep with contacts in, you may want to be careful with how you handle the situation once you’re awake.
+Telling your eye doctor about this event and following their recommendations is usually the best course of action.

 Unless your doctor tells you otherwise, even a short, one-hour nap with contacts can put your eye health at risk.

-Another option is to ask your eye care professional if extended wear contacts are suitable for your eyes.
-These lenses may minimize some risks associated with snoozing in your contacts.
+Additionally, you can ask your eye care professional if extended wear contacts are suitable for your eyes.
+These lenses may minimize some risks associated with sleeping in your contacts.